safierinx-a/safierinx-a.github.io/_posts/2020-5-8-Battle of the Sexes: Subreddit Edition.md

 ![](/post_resources/AskMen_vs_AskWomen_files/figure-markdown_github/unnamed-chunk-8-1.png)
-Looks like r/AskMen has more wholesome content as compared to r/AskWomen.
+Looks like r/AskMen has more wholesome content as compared to r/AskWomen in general but the hate comes on pretty strong when it does come out.
 Let’s take a look at the most common positive words once.

 ``` r
 bing_word_counts_y <- y %>%